 As a final request to start of the new year, I’m asking all members to commit to attending one more event than you did last year.
 One more meeting, one more outreach, one more event.
 And bring a guest- someone you know who may have an interest, but is a bit unsure as to how they will fit in.
 Perhaps a neighbor or family member that got a telescope for Christmas.
 We will do our best to welcome them into the PAS.
 Having the membership promote astronomy is one of our core mission objectives.
 We can never have too many people show up, and it makes it much easier on everyone when there are more people to assist.
 If you’re a new member, come out and see what is going on.
 You don’t need to be an expert, you just need to be there.
 You never know what you will learn.

 Reminder to all that the annual dues are now delinquent, and the combination to SPMOS will be changed in February.
 If you have not yet paid, please get your dues in as soon as possible.
 You can mail to our Treasurer, John Scholl, pay at the January meeting, or pay by credit card on the AstroNola.org website.
 And while on the site, how about voting for the Picture of the Month.
 Anyone can submit, and it will be available for voting for three months.
 Show us what your favorite picture is.

-Our next meeting will be held on Friday, November 16th, at 7:30PM at UNO Science Building, and the presentation will be “All About Telescopes, Eyepieces, Exit Pupils, Useful Magnifications, Airy Disks, Dawes Limits, Etc” by our own PAS member Ralph Junius.
+Our next meeting will be held on Friday, January 18th, at 7:30PM at UNO Science Building, and the presentation will be “Globular Clusters - What are they, Where are they and how to best observe them” by our own PAS member Barry Simon.
 I hope to see all of you at the next meeting.
-Bring a guest!
+Don’t forget to bring a guest!